douglaz/psl/Basic-example.md

 where \<PSL version number\> is replaced with the PSL [[version|versions]] you want to use.

 The [[Maven|http://maven.apache.org]] [[archetype plugin|http://maven.apache.org/archetype/maven-archetype-plugin/]] will then create a new project of PSL examples.
 The project will be configured to use the Maven project-management tool.
-The PSL libraries will be downloaded automatically when you use Maven to compile and run this project.
+The PSL libraries will be downloaded automatically (if necessary) when you use Maven to compile and run this project.

 Inside this project you will find the ```BasicExample.groovy``` example.
 First, navigate to the parent directory of the `BasicExample.groovy` example: